MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 ### Manual DNS server configuration

-If you opted out of using Azure private DNS zones during private endpoint creation, you'll need to create the required DNS records in your on-premises DNS server.
+If you opted out of using Azure private DNS zones during private endpoint creation, you must create the required DNS records in your on-premises DNS server.

 1. Go to the Azure portal.
 1. Navigate to the private endpoint resource associated with your virtual network and Azure Arc Private Link Scope.